Vol. 149, No. 6 — March 25, 2015

 SI/2015-22 March 25, 2015

-Order Fixing the Day on which this Order is registered as the Day on which Section 46 of the Act Comes into Force
+Order Fixing March 16, 2015 as the Day on which the Act Comes into Force

-His Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to subsection 225(1) of the Financial System Review Act, chapter 5 of the Statutes of Canada, 2012, fixes the day on which this Order is registered as the day on which section 46 of that Act comes into force.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Foreign Affairs, pursuant to section 24 of the Prohibiting Cluster Munitions Act, chapter 27 of the Statutes of Canada, 2014, fixes March 16, 2015 as the day on which that Act comes into force.

 (This note is not part of the Order.)

 This Order fixes March 16, 2015, as the day on which the Prohibiting Cluster Munitions Act (the Act) comes into force.
 Section 24 of the Act provides that “[t]he provisions of this Act come into force on a day or days to be fixed by order of the Governor in Council.”
 The Act received royal assent on November 6, 2014.

 The Act satisfies the provisions of the Convention on Cluster Munitions (the Convention) that require domestic legislation.
 Canada signed the Convention on December 3, 2008, but full conformity, including domestic implementing legislation, must be in place before Canada can become a State Party to the Convention.